gmolveau/books/getting_things_done.md

 2. You must have as few capturing buckets as you can get by with.
 3. You must empty them regularly.

-> "Get a purge for your brain.
-It will do better than for your stomach." - Michel Eyquem de Montaigne
+> Get a purge for your brain.
+It will do better than for your stomach.
+>
+> -- <cite>Michel Eyquem de Montaigne</cite>

 ####### Minimize the Number of Capture Locations